 changes by the same amount as when $n_c$ cooling steps are performed.
 After a few cooling steps, the data appear to lie on the line $\tau=n_c/3$.
 Furthermore, in the right panel of \fig{fig:equivalence_cooling}, we present the average action density as a function of $\tau$ or the perturbatively determined values of cooling step $n_c/3$.
 We observe that after approximately 20 cooling steps, the two sets of data coincide.
 This confirms that the relation $\tau=n_c/3$ leads to equivalent results for the average action density between the Wilson flow and cooling for small values of $\tau$ and $n_c$.

-\paragraph{APE smearing vs. Wilson flow} We move now to the investigation of the numerical equivalence of APE smearing with the Wilson flow.
-To test the formula~(\ref{eq:ape_ground_expression}), we smoothed the gauge configurations via APE smearing for three different values of $\alpha_{\rm APE}$, namely $\alpha_{\rm APE}=0.4$, $0.5$ and $0.6$.
+\paragraph{APE smearing vs. Wilson flow.} We move now to the investigation of the numerical equivalence between the APE smearing and the Wilson flow.
+To test the formula of~\eq{eq:ape_ground_expression}, we smoothed the gauge configurations via APE smearing for three different values of $\alpha_{\rm APE}$, namely $\alpha_{\rm APE}=0.4$, $0.5$ and $0.6$.
 Subsequently, we calculated the function $\tau(\alpha_{\rm APE}, n_{\rm APE})$ defined as the Wilson flow time $\tau$ for which the average action density reduces by the same amount as when $n_{\rm APE}$ smearing steps, for a fixed value of $\alpha_{\rm APE}$, are performed.
 In the left panel of \fig{fig:equivalence_ape}, we demonstrate $\tau(\alpha_{\rm APE}, n_{\rm APE})$ for the three different values of $\alpha_{\rm APE}$.
 The data points for the three values of $\alpha_{\rm APE}$ appear to agree with the lines $\tau=(\alpha_{\rm APE}/6) \times n_{\rm APE}$ providing strong evidence that \eq{eq:ape_ground_expression} provides the right rescaling for which Wilson flow and APE smearing become numerically equivalent.
 Furthermore, in the right panel of \fig{fig:equivalence_ape}, we provide the average action density as a function of $\tau$ and $(\alpha_{\rm APE}/6) \times n_{\rm APE}$ demonstrating that the four sets of data perfectly agree with each other.